HOTELS AMOY Hotel Singapore - Check In Through a 200-Year-Old Temple

 AMOY Hotel Cozy Single Room Bed

 You get a 32-inch LCD TV with cable, complimentary Wi-Fi, an in-room safe, a Nespresso machine with free capsules, and a complimentary mini-bar stocked with snacks, and soft drinks.
-There's a hairdryer, ironing facilities, and a laptop-safe.
+There's a hairdryer, and a laptop-safe.
 The bed has both microfiber and down feather pillows on a Simmons mattress.
 Air conditioning is crisp and cold.

 The Deluxe Room